ishaanshah/SkyeForce/README.md

 * `dev:js` - Run webpack in dev environment without watch
 * `build:dir` - Copy files and folders from `src/public` to `build`
 * `build:js` - Run webpack in production environment

-## Input Controls
-* Press H to hide dat.GUI
-* Arrow controls will pan
-* Mouse left click will rotate/right click will pan
-* Scroll wheel zooms in and out